Divergence of detachment forces in the finite Voronoi model: Fracture--no-fracture transition in nonconfluent tissues

+{For the unregularized model of Fig.~\ref{fig:phase_diagrams}a,e, increasing $P_0$ generally increases the likelihood of fracture---consistent with the simulations of Ref.~\cite{huang2023bridging} with the unregularized model.
+This trend, however, depends critically on the assumptions made about $\ell$ and $\delta$.
+If we instead calibrate $\ell$ to the energy-minimizing $\ell_0$ (Fig.~\ref{fig:phase_diagrams}b,f), the dependence on cell shape $P_0$ \emph{reverses}: increasing $P_0$ now makes the cluster harder to break apart.
+(We note the numerical artifact for unphysical fracture at large $\Lambda$ remains present in Fig.~\ref{fig:phase_diagrams}b).
+This trend with $P_0$ is consistent with the increase of regularized detachment force with $P_0$ in the FV model with $\ell = \ell_0$ (Fig.~\ref{fig:detachment}c).
+Thus, even in the unregularized model ($\delta=0$) at fixed $\Delta t$, the choice of maximum radius alone can qualitatively reshape the fracture--no-fracture transition. }

+{ Regularizing the divergence removes the time-step artifact and turns the transition diagram into a well-defined physical prediction (the last two columns in Fig.~\ref{fig:phase_diagrams}).
+Under Strategy~1, holding $\Lambda$ and $v_0$ constant, a larger preferred perimeter $P_0$ makes clusters harder to rupture (Fig.~\ref{fig:phase_diagrams}c,g).
+This differs from Ref.~\cite{huang2023bridging}, where clusters with larger $P_0$ were more likely to be in dispersed states.
+We attribute this discrepancy not to the choice of cutoff $\delta$, but to calibrating the maximum cell radius $\ell$ to its energy-minimizing value $\ell_0$, as in the change from Fig.~\ref{fig:phase_diagrams}a,e to Fig.~\ref{fig:phase_diagrams}b,f.
+Moreover, regularization eliminates the unphysical fracture observed at large $\Lambda$: increasing $\Lambda$ now consistently makes clusters more resistant to fracture (Fig.~\ref{fig:phase_diagrams}c).} {This strategy uses a fixed value of $\delta=0.45$.
+Changing the value of $\delta$ will quantitatively alter the detachment forces, which will influence the fracture timescales, but not affect the trends of fracture time with varying parameters (Fig.~\ref{fig:SM_vary_delta}).}

-{As shown in Fig.~\ref{fig:calibrate}e,f, this calibration strategy introduces sharply increasing forces near detachment which will naturally require finer timestepping; to obtain reliable fracture statistics, we therefore gradually reduce the time step $\Delta t$ from the default value of $0.01$ to $0.002$ until the results converge.
-In the phase diagram of the median survival time $t_{1/2}$ (Fig.~\ref{fig:calibrate}g,h), this calibration generally makes clusters harder to detach than under the previous strategy (more points appear as stars), since the detachment forces $f_\textrm{detach}^\textrm{FV}$ are much larger now.} {Moreover, because the detachment forces are matched to those of the DP model, the transition lines between no-rupture and rupture states differ from those in Fig.~\ref{fig:calibrate}c,d: the fracture timescale depends only weakly on the preferred perimeter $P_0$ now, consistent with the detachment-force phase diagram in Fig.~\ref{fig:detachment}b, whereas the previous strategy (Fig.~\ref{fig:calibrate}c,d) corresponds to Fig.~\ref{fig:detachment}c.
-The other trends remain similar to the earlier results: decreasing $\Lambda$ or increasing $v_0$ both promote fracture.}
+{ Under Strategy~2, as noted in Sec.~\ref{sec:cal2}, the sharply increasing forces near detachment will require finer timestepping.
+To obtain reliable fracture statistics, we therefore gradually reduce the time step $\Delta t$ from the default value of $0.01$ to $0.002$ until the results converge (see Fig.~\ref{fig:SM_vary_dt}).
+As shown in Fig.~\ref{fig:phase_diagrams}d,h, matching the detachment forces generally makes clusters harder to disperse than under Strategy~1 (more points appear as stars, i.e., the half-time to fracture exceeds simulation time) because the detachment forces become much larger after matching.
+Moreover, the transition lines between no-fracture and fracture states differ from those in Fig.~\ref{fig:phase_diagrams}c,g: the fracture timescale depends only weakly on the preferred perimeter $P_0$ now, consistent with the detachment-force phase diagram in Fig.~\ref{fig:detachment}b, whereas Strategy~1 corresponds to Fig.~\ref{fig:detachment}c. }